autogluon/autogluon/docs/tutorials/eda/eda-auto-dataset-overview.md

 ```

 The report consists of multiple parts: statistical information overview enriched with feature types detection and
-missing values counts.
+missing value counts.

 The last chart is a feature distance.
 It measures the similarity between features in a dataset.
 For example, if two
 variables are almost identical, their feature distance will be small.
 Understanding feature distance is useful in feature
 selection, where it can be used to identify which variables are redundant and should be considered for removal.
+To

-To perform the analysis, we need just one line:
+perform the analysis, we need just one line:

 ```{.python .input}
 import autogluon.eda.auto as auto